-Alexandra Lomeiko was born in 1991.
-A graduate of the Royal College of Music and Guildhall School of Music and Drama, she is based in London, United Kingdom where she has established herself as one of the most talented and versatile musicians her age, winning prizes in various competitions, founding and directing the unconducted ensemble Silk Street Sinfonia, being broadcast on BBC Radio 3 on numerous occasions and performing extensively as a soloist, chamber and orchestral musician both in the UK and abroad.
+Alexandra was born in 1991.
+A graduate of the Royal College of Music and Guildhall School of Music and Drama, she is based in London, United Kingdom where she has established herself as one of the most talented and versatile musicians her age, winning prizes in various competitions, being broadcast on BBC Radio 3 on numerous occasions and performing extensively as a soloist, chamber and orchestral musician both in the UK and abroad.

-Alex began violin lessons at the age of 5 in Christchurch, New Zealand.
-During the following years she received many awards and prizes around New Zealand including the Most Promising Award at the Young Performer of the Year competition, the Ernest Empson Scholarship and the Dame Malvina Major Scholarship.
-She won 2nd place at the Sentinel Performers Competition (2005) and 3rd place at the National Concerto Competition (2008).
+Alexandra began violin lessons at the age of 5 in Christchurch, New Zealand.
+During the following years she won many awards and prizes around New Zealand including the Most Promising Award at the Young Performer of the Year competition, the Ernest Empson Scholarship, the Dame Malvina Major Scholarship, the Sentinel Performers Competition (2005) and the National Concerto Competition (2008).

 Alex performs on a violin made by Francesco Maurizi of Appignano, c.1850.